ericyoc/quantinuum-hnn-compound-adv-attack-poc/README.md

 # Post Attack Results
 ![](https://github.com/ericyoc/quantinuum-hnn-compound-adv-attack-poc/blob/main/post_attack_hnn_mnist.jpg)

-## Determining Adversarial Attack Success
+## Determining Adversarial Attack Effectiveness
 To gauge the effectiveness of a white-box, targeted, compounded adversarial attack on the HNN, focus on the accuracy and loss metrics before and after the attack:

 ### Pre-attack Analysis: